AngelicaGFlores/Comp-484-Project-1/README.md

-# Comp-484-Project-1
+# lab_instructions.txt

-This is the first project of the semester for my Web engineering I course.
-I learned some basics to html by following the guidlines to the class project.
+In the text will you will find the hw instructions

+ヽ(๏∀๏ )ﾉ

+## ← intro.html

+pretty much the index.html